Afea13/fwrepo/README.md

 1-The project uses contextAPI for state management

-2- The initial plan was to pass the info through state and render the rectangles but i run into the compatbility issue with render-hooks for testing. therefore, i changed the logic . now the BoxMaker is individually tested , instead of passing the info through state.
+2- The initial plan was to pass the info through state and render the rectangles but i ran into the compatbility issue with render-hooks for testing. therefore, i changed the logic . now the BoxMaker is individually tested , instead of passing the info through state.

 3- the temp-proof-of-concept shows my work i did during the research

-4- The screen diemsnions can be tracked using a custom hook. ad then tracking the values and rendering the interfaces for the updated screen dimensions.
+4- The screen dimensions can be tracked using a custom hook. and then tracking the values and rendering the interfaces for the updated screen dimensions.